cymmGithub/1vs1---fighting-game/README.md

 + Classes and instances
 + Inheriting
 + "this" mechanics
-+ Object collisions

-But also i have a nice touch of 2d canvas and basic sprites animation(Run, Attack, Jump, Death).
+But also i have a nice touch of 2d canvas, object collisions and basic sprites animation(Run, Attack, Jump, Death).

 #### In future i would like to add:
 + more GUI features like 'Start/Restart button'